-As some of you might already know, I’ve recently had my 3rd (oh dear!) child.
+As some of you might already know, back in December I’ve had my 3rd (oh dear!) child.
 Baby Alex, aka our “Covid Baby”, is doing great!

 Since I am quite active on the birth-related Facebook groups in Qatar, it is clear to me that many ladies are anxious and confused about the prospect of giving birth in the middle of a pandemic.
 The situation is evolving rapidly and rules keep on changing.

 In an attempt to make this journey a little bit less stressful for you, below you will find my experience and observations I made while preparing for delivery in Qatar’s Women Wellness & Research Center.

 Similar to my previous pregnancy, this time also I chose to do my checkups in a private clinic: with the one and only Dr. Naima, in Premium Naseem Al Rabeeh.
 It’s not that I have anything against Health Centers in Qatar.
 It’s more that I trust this particular doctor and grew very comfortable with her.
 I was happy to spend money on the level of care I received.